Operating System (XEOS)

 CEO value: Lower coordination cost as scale increases.

-Together they create the operating architecture, measurement discipline, and feedback loop required to scale autonomy without losing control.
+Together they create the business operating architecture, measurement discipline, and feedback loop required to scale autonomy without losing control.

 Measurement converts operating debate into explicit trade-offs across speed, margin, risk, and capacity.